Skip to main content

 Cha Houy Teuk (Jelly Dessert)

-A refreshing jelly dessert made from agar-agar, served in sweet coconut milk with ice.
-Popular flavors include pandan, coffee, and grass jelly.
-A cooling treat in Cambodia's hot climate.
+A jelly dessert made from agar-agar, served in sweet coconut milk over ice.
+Common flavors include pandan, coffee, and grass jelly.
+It's a good way to cool off in the heat.

 Allergens: